everx-labs/TVM-Solidity-Compiler/API.md

 ##### msg.isInternal, msg.isExternal and msg.isTickTock

-Returns whether the contract is called by internal or external messages or by tick/tock transactions.
+Returns whether the contract is called by internal or external messages or by outbound messages of tick/tock transactions.

 ##### msg.createdAt